-This topic contains 7 replies, has 2 voices, and was last updated by Chien-Wen 2 months, 4 weeks ago.
+- This topic has 7 replies, 2 voices, and was last updated 6 years, 4 months ago by Chien-Wen.

 I have 19 PDF forms, that I have successfully mapped etc. As I have been adding the forms, I’ve been testing it on the backend.
 The entire process works, but because all the forms equate to 3.3megs, it takes a long time for FormidablePro2PDF to fill out all the fields, and then email it to me.

 How can I make this process faster so a user isn’t sitting there for 30 minutes waiting for something to complete.

 Many thanks.May 26, 2017 at 4:59 am #15148

 1. Optimize the PDFs so they are as small as possible.
 (This may involve recreating the PDFs from scratch)

 3. Email links to merged PDFs using the PRO2PDF shortcode rather than generating the PDFs upon submit.

 4. 30-mins is a huge exaggeration when the actual time for a 4mb file is actually around one minute.